SirGoodenough/Logic-Chekr/README.md

 The main reason for using this template is not because it's complicated, it's because the logic check is something you may be using over and over when you are dealing with automations, so being able to repeat the same action over and over is better if there is 1 place in your project the code exists.
 If you are only going to use this template in one place in your code, just copy the template and paste it in there directly for simplicity.

+This requires HomeAssistant version 2023.11.0 or greater due to the use of the list test in the code.

 # Installation

 Install this in HACS or download the `logic_chekr.jinja` from this repository and place the files into your `config\custom_templates` directory.